 What is distributed system?
-Sometimes, this is very critical to define a system whether provided system is distributed or not ? well so this is completely depends on the surrounding attributed which you are looking for.
+Sometimes, this is very critical to define a system, whether the provided system is distributed or not? well, so this completely depends on the surrounding attributes which you are looking for.

 According to Andrew S. Tanenbaum